When Would I Need a Personal Injury Lawyer?

 Losing, on the other hand, does the opposite for them.
 Losing has negative consequences for a lawyer, maybe even more than you would have.

 With this in mind, it should be easy to hand over your case to a personal injury lawyer.
-As a team, you and your attorney can work together to settle your case and continue your healing process.
+As a team, you and your lawyer can work together to settle your case and continue your healing process.

 Understanding the importance of having a personal injury lawyer is not the end of the line.
 The next step is to find a lawyer, and while searching, "lawyers near me" might work, we suggest visiting our contact page to speak with us today.